rwbl/make-floodbarrier-model/README.md

 # make-floodbarrier-model
-This make project is a custom LEGO creation to control the gate of a flood barrier model by a microcontroller with sensors, actuators and LEGO Power Functions.
+This make project is a custom LEGO® creation to control the gate of a flood barrier model by a microcontroller with sensors, actuators and LEGO Power Functions.
+(LEGO® is a trademark of the LEGO Group)

 # Objectives
 * To create a model of a flood barrier with a gate, in the style of the "Sperrwerk Wedeler Au" (barrier between the German rivers "Elbe" and "Wedeler Au")